HealthSamurai/documentation/plan-api/patient-access-api.md

     source: https://storage.googleapis.com/aidbox-public/inferno/inferno-community-fixtures.ndjson.gz
     ```
 3. You should have a user bound with Patient.
-4. You need to expose your localhost devbox to the public.
+4. You need to expose your localhost Aidbox to the public.
 You can use [ngrok](https://ngrok.com/) for instance.

     ```
     ngrok http 8888